 NC Pre-K - Cumberland County Partnership's major source of revenue and support was from DHHS and the State of North Carolina for the North Carolina Pre-Kindergarten Program (NC Pre-K).
-The Cumberland County Partnership was awarded \$9,098,098 and received \$8,707,811 and expended \$8,774,171 under a current year financial assistance contract.
-However, the final current year's reimbursement of \$66,360 was received from DCDEE subsequent to June 30, 2019.
+A significant reduction in the level of funding from the State could have an adverse effect on the operations of the Cumberland County Partnership and represents a concentration of credit risk as to the generation of revenue.

+The Cumberland County Partnership was awarded \$9,098,098 and received \$8,729,845 and expended \$8,701,028 under a current year financial assistance contract and expended \$151 under a prior year contract as of June 30, 2020.
+However, the final current year's reimbursement of \$38,344 was received from DCDEE subsequent to June 30, 2020.
 The Cumberland County Partnership expects to receive continued funding of the preschool program through new contracts with the State.
+The Cumberland County Partnership also refunded \$754 of a prior year contract during the year ended June 30, 2020.

-Dolly Parton's Imagination Library (DPIL) - Cumberland County Partnership was awarded \$10,000, plus an additional \$1.80 per child annually enrolled under a current year contract with NCPC.
-The Cumberland County Partnership received \$38,944 and expended \$43,825 under a current year DPIL contract with NCPC.
+Dolly Parton's Imagination Library (DPIL) - Cumberland County Partnership was awarded \$33,526, received \$30,000 and expended \$32,244 under a current year contract with NCPC.
 As allowed by program regulation, the unexpended balance of the current year contract is available to carry-forward to the subsequent year.